mkarner07/mkarner07.github.io/_posts/2023-10-20-7-books-of-highly-productive-people.md

 ![image](/assets/images/SCRUM_Process.jpg)

 The Core principles of SCRUM is the sprint.
-A sprint is fixed timeframe (2-4 weeks) with a defined list of tasks and to dos - the (project) team comes together for the sprint planning at the beginning of the sprint.
+A sprint is a fixed timeframe (2-4 weeks) with a defined list of tasks and to dos - the (project) team comes together for the sprint planning at the beginning of the sprint.

 SCRUM is a powerful method for doing projects in a shorter leadtime and achieve better results.
 If you are interested in a comprehensive overview of the method, Jeff Sutherland’s “[Scrum: The Art of Doing Twice the Work in Half the Time](https://amzn.to/46J8WQI)” is a great book.